datablast-analytics/blast-docs/docs/project/pipeline/notifications/discord.md

-# Discord Notifications
+## Discord Notifications

-Blast Scheduler can send notifications to your Discord channel.
-You need to provide a Discord Web Hook and use given id as your `connection` parameter.
+Blast Scheduler can send notifications to a Discord text channel.
+You need to provide a `Discord Web Hook` and use the given id as in your `connection` parameter.

-## How to get a Discord Web Hook
+#### How to get a Discord Web Hook

 1. Click `Edit Channel` on a text channel in your discord server which you want to use as the notification channel.